 Paid search can be extremely competitive and costly, especially for saturated areas of law.
 For some smaller firms, there might not be the budget to compete with nationwide firms for paid ad placements.
 Fortunately, Google now has Local Service Ads.
 To get placements on Local Service Ads, firms must be screened by Google before qualifying for a Local Service Ad placement.
 Then, you pay per lead rather than click, making it a more affordable option for firm’s whose marketing budget is tight.Optimized Landing Pages

-Having optimized landing pages can help your firm convert more clicks to actual leads.
+Having optimized landing pages can help your firm convert more clicks to actual legal leads.
 Going back to your target audience and search intent, consider what information a user is looking for when they click on your ads.
 Try different formats and content on your landing pages to see which preform the best.
 In Google Analytics, you can monitor how your landing pages are performing.
 Watch the number of sessions, bounce rate and conversions to understand how users respond to your landing page.
 If you have high sessions, but a high bounce rate or low conversions, then there are likely changes that should be made on the page.
 You may need to better match search intent, try testing different call to actions or adjust your contact form.

 SEO vs PPC: Which Should You Do?

-There’s never a simple answer to the question of whether your firm should focus your 2021 digital marketing efforts into SEO or PPC.
+There’s never a simple answer to the question of whether your firm should focus your 2023 legal digital marketing efforts into SEO or PPC.
 What will work best for your firm will come down to three factors: your expertise in the digital marketing space/your current staff, your budget, and your current client demand.

 1. Your Expertise and Staff

 If you’re not comfortable or familiar with Google Ads, it’ll be challenging to manage your own campaigns.
 You can expect to spend 5-10 hours setting up an initial Ads campaign, plus a few hours (or more) each week optimizing and expanding your campaign.
 The Google Ads interface can be confusing to anyone who’s not familiar with PPC marketing.
-Unless you’re familiar with Ads or have someone on staff to help, you’ll likely want to start off very slowly and learn more about Ads online, or you’ll want to outsource your digital marketing campaign to an agency.
+Unless you’re familiar with Ads or have someone on staff to help, you’ll likely want to start off very slowly and learn more about Ads online, or you’ll want to outsource your legal digital marketing campaign to an agency.

-SEO on the other hand does take a little less finesse but can be even more time consuming.
+Search Engine Optimization (SEO), on the other hand, does take a little less finesse but can be even more time consuming.
 For your firm’s website to rank well organically, you’ll need to focus on stellar content.
 As an attorney, you likely have the legal expertise to write a thorough and compelling blog on some of the finer aspects of law, such as comparative negligence for a personal injury claim or grid rules for SSDI applicants.
 The issue with SEO is you have to write excellent content to rank well, and you have to continually update your website to ensure your readers are able to find the content they need.
 If you don’t want to learn how to use Google Ads, you may be able to rank for organic keywords—if you put the time into writing great content.

 2. Your Budget

-This is a simple one—if you have absolutely no marketing budget, you shouldn’t look into Google Ads.
+This is a simple one—if you have absolutely no legal marketing budget, you shouldn’t look into Google Ads.
 The legal space is far and away one of the most expensive areas to advertise in online.
 Some personal injury and mass tort keywords cost upwards of $150 per click.
 It is not realistic for any attorney to spend less than $200 per week on Ads.
 Organic optimizations are free.
 The only costs you need to factor in are your billable hours, or how much time your staff spends writing content if you’re not able to do it yourself.